plan-net/core4/README.md

       home: /home/mra/core4.prod

+With a base installation of core4 you can now use core4's helper script ``cadmin`` to deploy and upgrade core4 projects.
+The following example deploys the ``mypro`` project we've developed (see above).

+    python cadmin --install -r file:///home/mra/core4.dev/mypro/.repos mypro

+Check your setup with

+    coco --who

+Upgrade your setup with

+    cadmin --upgrade

 core4 further development
 -------------------------

 To develop core4 further, you have to clone (line #40) the source code, create a Python virtual environment (line #42), enter the environment (line #43) and install core4 in development mode (line #44):

+    mkdir ~/core4.dev
+    cd ~/core4.dev

     # clone core4                                                       #[40]#
     git clone ssh://git.bi.plan-net.com/srv/git/core4.git